History of the Jews in Russia: Haskalah in the Russian Empire

 In 1886, an Edict of Expulsion was enforced on the historic Jewish population of Kiev.
 Most Jews were expelled from Moscow in 1891 (except few deemed useful) and a newly built synagogue was closed by the city's authorities headed by the Tsar's brother.
 Tsar Alexander III refused to curtail repressive practices and reportedly noted: "But we must never forget that the Jews have crucified our Master and have shed his precious blood."

 In 1892, new measures banned Jewish participation in local elections despite their large numbers in many towns of the Pale.
 The Town Regulations prohibited Jews from the right to elect or be elected to town Dumas.
 Only a small number of Jews were allowed to be members of a town Duma, through appointment by special committees.

 During the late 19th and early 20th centuries, the Russian Empire had not only the largest Jewish population in the world, but actually a majority of the world's Jews living within its borders.
 In 1897, according to Russian census of 1897, the total Jewish population of Russia was 5,189,401 persons of both sexes (4.13% of total population).
 Of this total, 93.9% lived in the 25 provinces of the Pale of Settlement.
 The total population of the Pale of Settlement amounted to 42,338,367—of these, 4,805,354 (11.5%) were Jews.

 About 450,000 Jewish soldiers served in the Russian Army during World War I, and fought side by side with their Slavic fellows.
 When hundreds of thousands of refugees from Poland and Lithuania, among them innumerable Jews, fled in terror before enemy invasion, the Pale of Settlement de facto ceased to exist.
-Most of the education restrictions on the Jews were removed with the appointment of count Pavel Ignatiev as Minister of Education.
+Most of the education restrictions on the Jews were removed with the appointment of Count Pavel Ignatiev as Minister of Education.

 Mass emigration

-Even though the persecutions provided the impetus for mass emigration, there were other relevant factors that can account for the Jews' migration.
+Even though the persecutions provided the impetus for mass emigration, other relevant factors account for the Jews' migration.
 After the first years of large emigration from Russia, positive feedback from the emigrants in the U.S. encouraged further emigration.
 Indeed, more than two million Jews fled Russia between 1880 and 1920.
 While a large majority emigrated to the United States, some turned to Zionism.
 In 1882, members of Bilu and Hovevei Zion made what came to be known the First Aliyah to Palestine, then a part of the Ottoman Empire.

 The Tsarist government sporadically encouraged Jewish emigration.
 In 1890, it approved the establishment of "The Society for the Support of Jewish Farmers and Artisans in Syria and Palestine" (known as the "Odessa Committee" headed by Leon Pinsker) dedicated to practical aspects in establishing agricultural Jewish settlements in Palestine.